Hydrus (software): HYDRUS 2D/3D

 The first major upgrade of SWMS_2D was released under the name CHAIN_2D (Šimůnek et al., 1994b).
 This model greatly expanded upon the capabilities of SWMS_2D by including, among other things, sequential first-order solute decay chains and heat transport.
 The temperature dependence of the soil hydraulic properties was included by considering the effects of temperature on surface tension, dynamic viscosity and the density of water.
 The heat transport equation in CHAIN_2D considered transport due to conduction and advection with flowing water.
 The solute transport equations considered advective-dispersive transport in the liquid phase, as well as diffusion in the gaseous phase.
 The transport equations also included provisions for nonlinear nonequilibrium reactions between the solid and liquid phases, linear equilibrium reactions between the liquid and gaseous phase, zero-order production and two first-order degradation reactions: one which was independent of other solutes, and one which provided the coupling between solutes involved in the sequential first-order decay reactions.

 The SWMS_2D and CHAIN_2D models formed the bases of versions 1.0 (for 16-bit Windows 3.1) and 2.0 (for 32-bit Windows 95) of HYDRUS-2D (Šimůnek et al., 1999).
-A unique feature of HYDRUS-2D was that it used a Microsoft Windows-based Graphics User Interface (GUI) to manage the input data required to run the program, as well as for nodal discretization and editing, parameter allocation, problem execution, and visualization of results.
+A unique feature of HYDRUS-2D was that it used a Microsoft Windows-based graphical user interface (GUI) to manage the input data required to run the program, as well as for nodal discretization and editing, parameter allocation, problem execution, and visualization of results.
 It could handle flow regions delineated by irregular boundaries, as well as three-dimensional regions exhibiting radial symmetry about the vertical axis.
 The code includes the MeshGen2D mesh generator, which was specifically designed for variably-saturated subsurface flow and transport problems.
 The mesh generator may be used for defining very general domain geometries, and for discretizing the transport domain into an unstructured finite element mesh.
 HYDRUS-2D has been recently fully replaced with HYDRUS (2D/3D) as described below.

 The HYDRUS (2D/3D) (version 1) software package (Šimůnek et al., 2006; Šejna and Šimůnek, 2007) is an extension and replacement of HYDRUS-2D (version 2.0) and SWMS_3D (Šimůnek et al., 1995).
 This software package is a complete rewrite of HYDRUS-2D and its extensions for two- and three-dimensional geometries.
 In addition to features and processes available in HYDRUS-2D and SWMS_3D, the new computational modules of HYDRUS (2D/3D) consider (a) water flow and solute transport in a dual-porosity system, thus allowing for preferential flow in fractures or macropores while storing water in the matrix, (b) root water uptake with compensation, (c) the spatial root distribution functions, (d) the soil hydraulic property models of Kosugi and Durner, (e) the transport of viruses, colloids, and/or bacteria using an attachment/detachment model, filtration theory, and blocking functions, (f) a constructed wetland module (only in 2D), (g) the new hysteresis model to eliminate pumping by keeping track of historical reversal points, and many other options.